Necessity is the mother of invention. But in many cases, scammers are the driving force of any progress.

 By the way, if you do not target information correctly, this lake turns into a swamp very quickly.

 So with the advent of the Data Lake, it became possible to accumulate information for future use.
-For example, an IoT sensor can transmit information about the wind speed, while it can also transmit service information that is not of interest to anyone at the moment.
+For example, an IoT sensor can transmit information about wind speed while it can also transmit service information that is not of interest to anyone at the moment.
 BUT!

-Today it is possible to use AI to get insights from the unstructured data as well.
+Today it is possible to use AI to get insights from unstructured data as well.

+Thus, an enormous amount of information is collected with the help of IoT sensors.
 At the moment it is still difficult to say how the collected information will be used in the future.
-With such simple examples, it is already clear that information protection needs to be paid more attention to than it might seem at first glance.
-If we could use the capacity of security technology more effectively, it would allow us to launch IoT service in different spheres faster.
+With such simple examples, it is already clear that people should pay much more attention to data protection than they thought they should.
+If we could use the capacity of security technology more effectively, it would allow us to launch IoT services in different spheres faster.
 This will be especially topical in medicine in the near future.
-As you know, master of information, master of situation.
+As you know, master of information, master of the situation.

 Building a secure IoT infrastructure is a challenge: starting from the gadgets themselves and ending with the regulations and internal training of the team.
 Secure IoT solutions require time and investment.
 What makes it even more difficult is the fact that it is necessary to guess the attacks of the future apart from modern attacks and predict how to protect your solution in the future.
 However, for companies that gained experience in building secure IoT solutions, this task is achievable.